Home

 An accessible website can be used by everyone, regardless of restrictions on seeing, hearing, moving, or understanding information.
 The basis is international standards such as WCAG 2.1, which are binding for federal websites in Switzerland and also provide important guidance for companies.

-- A barrier-free website can be used by all people, regardless of limitations in seeing, hearing, moving or understanding.
+• An accessible website can be used by all people, regardless of limitations in seeing, hearing, moving or understanding.

-- The most important standards are WCAG 2.1 international and eCH-0059 in Switzerland, which make accessibility mandatory on federal websites.
+• The most important standards are WCAG 2.1 international and eCH-0059 in Switzerland, which make accessibility mandatory on federal websites.

-- In Switzerland, the BeHIG is the legal basis; in the EU market, the European Accessibility Act will be binding from 2025.
+• In Switzerland, the BehiG is the legal basis; in the EU market, the European Accessibility Act will be binding from 2025.

-- A barrier-free website reduces barriers for users, makes content accessible to more user groups and meets legal requirements.
+• An accessible website reduces barriers for users, makes content accessible to more user groups and meets legal requirements.

 What is an accessible website?